 In the Bay of Mecklenburg, blooms are not usual, but big blooms may reach the coasts occasionally, e.g. in 2003 and 2006, when beaches had to be closed because of nuisance cyanobacteria blooms.
 Differences occurred between samplings from 0-10 m depth and samplings from the surface only.
-Samplings of the upper 10 m in the open sea revealed cyanobacterial biomass exceeding 100 μ g/L in the years 2006, 2010 and 2011 in the series from 2004 to 2013 presented by Schneider et al. (2015).
-The surface samples from coastal and open sea stations showed biomass peaks in 1993, 1994, 2006 and 2013 (Fig. 2 g).
-Also 2016 was a year with a strong Nodularia bloom near the Mecklenburg coast occurring around the 23/24 August.
+Samplings of the upper 10 m in the open sea revealed cyanobacterial biomass exceeding 100 $\mu$ g/L in the years 2006, 2010 and 2011 in the series from 2004 to 2013 presented by Schneider et al. (2015).
+The surface samples from coastal and open sea stations showed biomass peaks in 1993, 1994, 2006, 2013 and 2016 (Fig. 2 g).
+In 2017, high cyanobacteria biomass of 456 $\mu$ g/L was found at the Mecklenburg coast only on 1 August (Wasmund et al. 2018).

 The biomass data from Kiel Bight, starting in 2000, were generally low and are thus not represented in a figure.
-Monthly means exceeding 100 μ g/L occurred only in June 2012 (172 μ g/L) and July 2012 (326 μ g/l), leading to a summer average of 167 μ g/L in 2012.
-They were almost exclusively made up of Dolichospermum.
+Monthly means exceeding 100 $\mu$ g/L occurred only in June 2012 (172 $\mu$ g/L) and July 2012 (326 $\mu$ g/l), leading to a summer average of 167 $\mu$ g/L in 2012.
+The two peaks were almost exclusively dominated by Dolichospermum.

 Also Kattegat data are not presented because they are generally low and indicated that heavy cyanobacteria blooms did not occur.
-Only at the end of July 2008, a bloom with peaks of up to 400 μ g/L occurred at the two Kattegat stations, but monthly and seasonal means were of course much lower.
+Only at the end of July 2008, a bloom with peaks of up to 400 $\mu$ g/L occurred at the two Kattegat stations, but monthly and seasonal means were of course much lower.

 Because of the high variability, no clear trend is visible in most areas.
 A decrease in cyanobacteria biomass was noticed in the Gulf of Riga and Arkona Basin until 2014, but this trend was interrupted by high biomass values in 2015.
-An increasing trend seems to establish in the Bothnian Sea.Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Basin and Arkona Basin but not in the Eastern Gotland Basin.
-Concerning class Cyanophyceae, i.e. all cyanobacterial taxa including also the non-nitrogen-fixing taxa, increasing trends in late summer biomass in the northern Baltic Proper, the Gulf of Finland, and the Åland Sea from year 1979 to 2011 have been reported by Suikkanen et al. (2013).
+An increasing trend seems to establish in the Bothnian Sea.
+Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Basin and Arkona Basin but not in the Eastern Gotland Basin.
+Concerning class Cyanophyceae, i.e. all cyanobacterial taxa including the non-nitrogen-fixing taxa, increasing trends in late summer biomass in the northern Baltic Proper, the Gulf of Finland, and the Åland Sea from year 1979 to 2011 have been reported by Suikkanen et al. (2013).
 Trend analyses by Lehtinen et al. (2016) with data from 1979 to 2014 showed increasing trends in late summer biomass of class Cyanophyceae in the Bothnian Sea, the Åland Sea, and the Gulf of Finland.

 Large variations between different areas may occur.
-For example, the cyanobacteria biomass was exceptionally low in the Arkona Basin and Bornholm Basin in 2004 and 2005, but high in the Eastern Gotland Basin at the same time.
-The basin-wide differences in bloom distribution are also known from satellite images (Öberg 2016).
+For example, the cyanobacteria biomass was exceptionally low in the Arkona Basin and Bornholm Basin in 2004, 2005 and 2014 but rather high in the Eastern Gotland Basin and at the Landsort Deep station at the same time.
+The basin-wide differences in bloom distribution are also known from satellite images (Kahru and Elmgren 2014, Öberg 2018).
 This stresses the importance of dividing the Baltic Sea into sub-regions and treating them separately.